 The second workshop was held last Wednesday 31st July in Bandon Mart.
 Michael O’Keeffe of Gurteragh Herefords, kindly supplied the cattle and transported them from Newmarket on the morning of the event.
 The demonstrator on the day was Peter O’Connell who is well known for his cattle handling and showing abilities.
 All 5 Munster candidates made their way to Bandon for the day; Clodagh, Eoin, Hannah, Michael & Ross.

-From there, each candidate has to attend an agricultural show of their choice and show and animal in the show ring.
-This stage of the competition began In Nenagh on bank holiday Monday 5th August and will continue on through various shows for the months of August and September i.e. Tullamore, Ballygarvan, Trim, Strokestown etc.
+From there, each candidate attended an agricultural show of their choice and showed a Hereford animal in the show ring.
+This stage of the competition began In Nenagh on bank holiday Monday 5th August and included various shows such as; Tullamore, Ballygarvan, Trim & Strokestown.

-Keep an eye on our competitions page (https://irishhereford.com/category/competition/) for more info as the competition progresses.
+Keep an eye on our competitions page (https://irishhereford.com/category/competition/) for more info on our Irish Team of Young Handlers and their Journey to the World Hereford Conference in New Zealand in March 2020.